10th Mountain Division selects shooters for U.S. Army Small Arms Competition

 |0

-This work, 10th Mountain Division selects shooters for U.S. Army Small Arms Competition [Image 1 of 4], by SGT Nicholas Farina, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 10th Mountain Division selects shooters for U.S. Army Small Arms Competition, by SGT Nicholas Farina, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT